 “The Hyphenateds will give you a clear sense of a new generation of leaders’ hope-filled vision for the church.” – Martha Grace-Reese

 “I find this volume so helpful and hopeful.
 It’s about faith communities exploring, creating, admitting faults, and bridging divides on all sides.
-You’ll meet Christian leaders who are obviously bright, passionately committed, and downright fascinating, people I’m so glad to know as companions in this wild journey of emergence.” – Brian McLaren
+You’ll meet Christian leaders who are obviously bright, passionately committed, and downright fascinating.” – Brian McLaren